-We recognise that Cloud figures are rising, and organisations are modernising their estates to the Cloud environment.
-But even so, not all of Oracle’s Q4 Cloud figures are necessarily from regular sales – something that Oracle keeps getting into trouble for…
+We recognise that Cloud figures are rising and organisations are modernising their estates to the Cloud environment.
+But even so, not all of Oracle’s Q4 Cloud figures are necessarily from regular sales.
+This is something that Oracle keeps getting into trouble for…

 Are Oracle caring for their customers?

 As Oracle move into their next financial year, they need to think about how they’re helping their customers, and more specifically, which type of customers they’re helping.